troglobit/gul/doc/spec.md

 **NOTEPAD.EXE style**

-hello all fri<cmd>ends, is this not a
+hello all fri<kbd>ends, is this not a
-cool editor or what, jag provar att</cmd> skriva
+cool editor or what, jag provar att</kbd> skriva
 lite på svenska också
 hej.